Beinsezii/ColorTransform/README.md

 It's basically just a bunch of colorspace transformation algorithms stored in a .py file.

 ### Current Status
 Conversions between sRGB (int, float, and hex), linear RGB, CIE XYZ, CIE Lab, and CIE Lch are present.
+Check file for internal names.

 Additional functions to check clipping are now also available.